Gomolemo-k/email-previewer-application/docs/prd.md

 4. AC4: User can click on a template to edit it.
 5. AC5: User can delete a template from the list.

-#### Integration Verification

-1. IV1: Existing authentication system still works when viewing the template list.
-2. IV2: All templates are correctly fetched from the database.
-3. IV3: Viewing the template list does not negatively impact application performance.

 ### Story 1.4 Delete Email Template

 As a Content Creator,